jprochazka/adsb-receiver/README.md

 * Web accessable dump1090 and system performance graphs.
 * A web accessable live dump1090 map.
 * A web accessable live dump978 map.
+* A blog which can be used to share your plane tracking experiences with others.

 ### Supported Operating Systems